shawnLOATRchen/BEdge-Code-Assign/README.md

 Use Bootstrap to create responsive component

-use SASS instead of CSS to styling
+Use SASS instead of CSS to styling

 The project is already build

-you can double click `index.html` and open in the browser
+You can double click `index.html` and review in the browser